dkoosis/axe-handle/README.md

 ## Description

-The MCP Server Generator is a powerful tool designed to streamline the creation of Model Context Protocol (MCP) compliant servers.
+Ax Handle is intended to be an MCP server server.
+It's designed to streamline the creation of Model Context Protocol (MCP) compliant servers.
 It empowers developers to quickly generate high-quality, performant server code, reducing boilerplate and accelerating development.
 This generator focuses on adherence to the MCP specification, ensuring seamless interoperability and robust server implementations.

 ## Key Features